Healthdirect Free Australian health advice you can count on.

 • The relationship between HRT and breast cancer is complicated and there is evidence to support that some types reduce risk while others increase risk.

-What is MHT/HRT?
+What is HRT/MHT?

 Menopausal hormonal therapy (MHT) is a new name for hormone replacement therapy (HRT).
 It is a type of hormone therapy used to treat the symptoms of menopause, especially hot flushes and night sweats.
-About 1 in 4 women have symptoms that need teatment with these hormone medicines.
+About 1 in 4 women have symptoms that need treatment with these hormone medicines.
 There are benefits and risks to HRT/MHT, so it is important to talk to your doctor if you are considering starting or stopping it.

 The main types of HRT/MHT are based on hormones that are naturally found in the body, such as oestrogen and progesterone.
 In some cases, testosterone therapy is also used.